harp-tech/device.outputexpander/README.md

 ## Interface ##

-The interface with the Harp Behavior can be done through [Bonsai](https://bonsai-rx.org/).
+The interface with the Harp Output Expander can be done through [Bonsai](https://bonsai-rx.org/).

 ## Licensing ##